SabbageCabbage/Wireguard/index.md

 You should now see your peer directories that should contain your .conf files

 ### Using Wireguard
-Download the app from your appstore or get the for your desired OS from https://www.wireguard.com/install Import the .conf file or scan the QR code, Press Activate
+Download the app from your appstore or get the client for your desired OS from https://www.wireguard.com/install Import the .conf file or scan the QR code, Press Activate

 ### Screenshots of it working